 Overview

-Developed and endorsed by the Inter-agency Standing Committee (IASC), and disseminated by OCHA, Common operational data sets (CODs) and fundamental operational datasets (FODs) are datasets used in humanitarian emergencies to support technical standards, improve the quality of data, and strengthen interoperability.
-OCHA identifies, publishes and maintains CODs and FODs for use in humanitarian emergencies.
+Developed and endorsed by the Inter-agency Standing Committee (IASC), and disseminated by OCHA, Common operational data sets (CODs) are datasets used in humanitarian emergencies to support technical standards, improve the quality of data, and strengthen interoperability.
+OCHA identifies, publishes and maintains CODs for use in humanitarian emergencies on the Humanitarian Data Exchange (HDX).

-Please note: much of the text for this entry was taken directly from OCHA's, Humanitarian Response, and Data: COD FOD Registry; COD vs. FODs; available online at: http://www.humanitarianresponse.info/applications/data; accessed 7 Oct 2014.
+Please note: much of the text for this entry was taken directly from OCHA’s IM Toolbox, available online at OCHA IM Toolbox and COD Storymap.

 Relevance for emergency operations

-CODs and FODs provide a foundation for coordinating the humanitarian response in an emergency, by articulating and sharing agreed baseline data, across sectors, for mapping and other information and planning purposes.
+CODs provide a foundation for coordinating the humanitarian response in an emergency, by articulating and sharing agreed baseline data, across sectors, for mapping and other information and planning purposes.

 Common Operational Datasets (CODs) are the de facto standard for the humanitarian community.
 They represent the best-available datasets on a range of basic subjects: